sflavelle/writing/Begin Again/Chapters/Part 3/06 Your New Frame of Mind/5 The Great Zapfish.md

 As Kae and Mori stuck the bag on him, Lux looked up toward Lily.
 "Not bad, if a bit dramatic."

 Lily paused, looking at Sheldon for just a moment longer, then she finally released the breath she had been holding, and cocked her head to one side as she looked toward the squad leader.
-"I admit I have a flair for playing up the evil and dramatic."
+"I admit I have a flair for playing up the dramatic."
 She stood and, turning away from the squad and from Sheldon's body, taking a proper hold of the device.
-"But that's not what we came here to do."
+"No idea where it came from.
+But that's not what we came here to do."

 "No, it's not.
 Are you ready, Lily?"
 Lux asked as she joined her at the foot of the Tower once again.